PROFESSIONAL TRAINING COURSE #1

 But how about you.
 Is your ego going to melt like the wicked witch of OZ doused with water if anyone mentions what you could do to improve?

-Or are you going to use feedback like gold, and make money from that?
+Or are you going to use feedback like gold, ask for it, want it, and make money from that?
 How fragile is your ego?

 TRAINING SESSION #2